guybedford/es-module-shims/README.md

 Due to the use of a dedicated JS tokenizer for ES module syntax only, with very simple rewriting rules, transformation is instant.

-### Package Name Maps
+### Import Maps

-In order to import bare package specifiers like `import "lodash"` we need [package name maps](https://github.com/domenic/package-name-maps), which are still an experimental specification without any implementations.
+In order to import bare package specifiers like `import "lodash"` we need [import maps](https://github.com/domenic/import-maps), which are still an experimental specification.

 Using this polyfill we can write: